 We use cookies to make your experience better.
 To comply with the new e-Privacy directive, we need to ask for your consent to set the cookies.
 Learn more.

-Which is the best for buttonholes?
+Which is the best sewing machine to sew buttonholes?

 - 4-Step sequence buttonholes and found on base models, they take a little more care and sewing machine setting up to is required to sew a 4-step buttonhole.
 You would need to set the machine to satin stitch, by adjusting the stitch length, fit the sliding buttonhole foot, mark the buttonhole size on the fabric, turn the dial in 4 steps, while taking care not to go past your markings on the fabric.